 - What if I’m morally opposed to non-encrypted websites and want the http version to actively redirect to the https version?

 - Which should be the canonical version of the URL?
-Is it important for googly/SEO reasons to pick one and have all others redirect to it?
+(I hear it’s important for googly/SEO reasons to pick one and have all others redirect to it.)